ra1028/Alembic/README.md

 <tr>
 <td>filter(Value -> Bool)</td>
 <td>If the value is filtered by predicates,
-occur DistillError.FilteredValue.</td>
+throw DistillError.FilteredValue.</td>
 <td>Value</td>
 <td>throw</td>
 </tr>

 <tr>
 <td>catchUp(replace: Value)</td>
-<td>If the error is occur, replace it.
+<td>If the error was thrown, replace it.
 Error handling is not required.</td>
 <td>replace</td>
 <td></td>